When To Pay Your Super

 3. Paying super got easier.
 The new super changes imposed the use of a clearing house.
 If you are using a cloud accounting software then you can have this set up so that it sends the paperwork and the payment directly to the super fund.
 It can be as easy as a couple of clicks on your cloud accounting software.
 However, you need to remember that it doesn’t happen automatically, you will still need to go into your superannuation section and create and authorise the payments.

 4. Beware Salary Sacrifice.
 While you don’t need to pay your employer contribution till 28 July, this is not the case for salary sacrifice.
 If your employees are contributing to super through salary sacrifice and you wish to claim this in the current year, we recommend you consult with your tax accountant.
 With contribution limits reducing next year this may negatively impact on your employees.
-For more information here is a link to the ATO site.

 If you have any questions about your employer super payments or would like help setting this up in your cloud accounting software then contact us